What is a Smoke Ventilation System?

-Smoke ventilation (or smoke control) systems are designed to:
+Smoke ventilation (or smoke control) systems are life safety systems that are installed in commercial, residential and industrial buildings to:

 - Protect escape routes for occupants to evacuate safely and unimpeded by the effects of smoke